No booking fees on the app

 How much does it cost for a train from London Bridge to London Charing Cross?

-The average ticket fare from London Bridge to London Charing Cross is about €4.92, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+Ticket prices from London Bridge to London Charing Cross average around €4.99, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 What is the fastest train from London Bridge to London Charing Cross?